mblayman/mattlayman.com/content/understand-django/2021-02-22-test-your-apps.md

 For starting out,
 manually checking out your site is fine.
 What happens, though,
-when your create more pages?
+when you create more pages?
 How do you continue to confirm that all your pages are functional?
 You could open up the local site